aclongo/comma-code/README.md

 # comma-code
-This is my solution to the Comma Code project assignment from Chapter 4: Lists of "Automate the Boring Stuff with Python."
+This is my solution to the Comma Code project assignment from Chapter 4: Lists of <a href="https://automatetheboringstuff.com/">"Automate the Boring Stuff with Python."</a>

 <p>The program allows a user to enter as many words as they would like.
 Each word is added to a list.<br>
 The user can stop entering words by entering a blank space.
 This will then call the function.<br>